|University of Arkansas at Little Rock|

 |Policy Number: 701.2|

 |Effective Date: August 7, 2009|

-The following has been prepared as a guide for handling an emergency in the Basic Animal Services Unit (BASU) that places the health and well-being of the animals being housed in the facility at risk.
+The following has been prepared as a guide for handling an emergency in the Basic Animal Services Unit (BASU) that places the health and well being of the animals being housed in the facility at risk.

-Emergency/Disaster During Regular Duty Hours:
+Emergency/Disaster During Regular Duty Hours

 Employees will follow existing procedures for emergency/disaster during regular duty hours.
-Any and/or all animals will be rescued is possible, without endangering human life or health.
+Any and/or all animals will be rescued as possible, without endangering human life or health.
 Animals are housed in the BASU facility which is located on the fourth floor of Fribourgh Hall.
 In the event of a disaster, attempts shall be made to evacuate animals to the University of Arkansas for Medical Sciences (DAMS), Division of Laboratory Animal Medicine (DLAM) located approximately 3 miles from the UALR campus, provided the DLAM has room to accept excess animals.
 Animals that are injured or in distress will be humanely euthanized by methods appropriate for that species, in accordance with the A VMA Euthanasia Panel of 1993.
-Care will be supervised by the Director of the BASU.
+Care will be supervised by the director of the BASU.

 In the event of an emergency, either during or after regular duty hours, individuals will be notified in the following order:

 |1.
 Dr. Robert Sikes, Director, BASU||501.330.2435|

 |2.
 Mr. Darrell Heath, Asst.
 Animal Technician||501.666.7406|

 |4.
 Dr. John Bush, Chairperson, Biology Dept.||501.454.0877|